gdcc/dataverse_tests/README.md

 **remove-testdata**

 Removes all data created by `create-testdata`.
-It recursively collects all Dataverses and Datasets from a passed Dataverse down.
+It recursively collects all Dataverses and Datasets from a passed Dataverse down (by default = `science`).
+If `PRODUCTION` is `true`, this function will not execute, as long as you not add `--force` to the function call.
+This is to protect from unwanted changes on a production instance.

 ```shell
 python utils remove-testdata